-The museum will open in the city of Tabriz, the capital of the northwestern Iranian province of East Azarbaijan, marking the designation of the city as the OIC (Organization of Islamic Cooperation) capital of tourism in 2018.
+The Museum of Sound will open in the city of Tabriz, the capital of the northwestern Iranian province of East Azarbaijan, marking the designation of the city as the OIC (Organization of Islamic Cooperation) capital of tourism in 2018.

-The items have been collected by Iranian musician and researcher Hossein Sajedi over the past three decades, Mehr quoted the Iranian Cultural Heritage, Handicrafts and Tourism Organization as saying.
+The Iranian musician and researcher Hossein Sajedi has collected the items over the past three decades; Mehr quoted the Iranian Cultural Heritage, Handicrafts and Tourism Organization as saying.

 He said music is the common language of all nations around the world, and that is why cultural inroads into other societies and penetration into other nations’ cultural structures are made through music.